AkshayDawkhar/ec/README.md

 Open your web browser and go to http://localhost:8000/ to access the application.
-Use the application to manage places on the map.
+Use the application to manage places on the map. try to search things like python, pune, django, etc
 ## API Endpoints

 The application provides RESTful API endpoints to perform CRUD operations on places: